 If this presents a challenge, it should reflect in the conclusions of your feasibility study.

-Keep in mind that larger construction projects may also come with the potential for developing entirely new technologies (i.e. software).
+Keep in mind that larger construction projects may also come with the potential for developing entirely new construction technology (i.e. software).
 When a project requires such an undertaking, that should be reflected in the feasibility study as well.

 Of course, money also plays a major role in construction.
 As part of your feasibility study, you’ll need to conduct a cost analysis to determine and address the project’s financial risks.
 That includes concerns such as getting paid on time and ensuring an accurate estimate to protect your company’s bottom line.